Frequently Asked Questions

 There is a form available online, at your local Services BC office, or at the VDRC office.
 Fill it out and you should be qualified to purchase a fishing license for only $1.12.

 Yes.
-The forms to apply for this are available in our office, or on the Home Adaptations For Independence (HAFI) website.
+The forms to apply for this are available in our office, or on the BC Rebate for Accessible Home Adaptations (BC RAHA) website, previously known as Home Adaptations For Independence (HAFI).
 We recommend you speak to one of our Information and Referral staff for more information.

 We have a list of free and affordable counselors.
 You can get a physical copy from the front of the VDRC, or find it online under “Community Resources” on our website.